Chart Color Schemes

 Wagaman is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 The dwelling structure in Wagaman, as per the latest Census, consisted of 80.6% houses and 19.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Darwin metro's figures of 68.4% houses and 31.6% other dwellings.
+This compares to Darwin metro's 68.4% houses and 31.6% other dwellings.
 Home ownership in Wagaman was 22.4%, similar to Darwin metro.
-The remaining dwellings were either mortgaged (36.0%) or rented (41.6%).
-The median monthly mortgage repayment in Wagaman was $1,820, lower than the Darwin metro average of $2,028 and the national average of $1,863.
-The median weekly rent figure in Wagaman was $340, slightly below Darwin metro's $350 and the national figure of $375.
+Dwellings were either mortgaged (36.0%) or rented (41.6%).
+The median monthly mortgage repayment in Wagaman was $1,820, below the Darwin metro average of $2,028.
+Median weekly rent in Wagaman was $340, compared to Darwin metro's $350.
+Nationally, Wagaman's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing